 How can I reduce my pigs' risk of catching swine fever?

-Pigs must not be fed anything that contains or has had contact with meat or meat products (Swill).
+Pigs must not be fed anything that contains or has had contact with meat or meat products (Prohibited Pig Feed, formerly referred to as 'swill').
 The feeding of swill to pigs is prohibited in all Australian states and territories.
-For more information, see Swill and Restricted Animal Materials Feeding
+For more information, see Prohibited Pig and Restricted Animal Materials Feeding

 Use sound biosecurity measures.
 Record who visits your property and limit who has contact with your pigs.
 Ensure all visitors and workers, particularly if they have been overseas, are wearing clean clothes and disinfected boots on entry.
 Never allow a visitor to feed ‘treats’ to your pigs.